 These contain citrulline, which helps keep your heart healthy, and they’re rich in vitamins A, C and B6 too.
 Their red flesh supplies your body with lycopene, helping your bones stay strong and your immune system balanced.

-Handpicked content: Five super drinks to kick-start your immune system
+Check out the Watermelon & Mint smoothie recipe in our Five super drinks to kick-start your immune system article.

 When it comes to choosing your five-a-day, make sure broccoli becomes a firm favourite as it’s bursting with nutrients and contains choline which is good for your gut.
 Instead of cooking your broccoli, try to eat it raw if you can, as it’s more nutritious this way.

 Keep fillets of wild salmon in the freezer for easy, tasty immune boosting evening meals.
 The pigment that gives salmon meat its pink colour is called astaxanthin, and it can help your immune cells function properly.

 Read more: How to support your immune system

 1. Josling P. Preventing the common cold with a garlic supplement: a double-blind, placebo-controlled survey

 2. A Review of Mushrooms as a Potential Source of Dietary Vitamin D